mshortcodes/mshortcodes/README.md

 # Michael Short
 **`Aspiring Software Developer`**

-I began [Boot.dev](https://www.boot.dev/tracks/backend) in March, 2024 which is when I realized I wanted to pursue software development.
-While I had just been exposed to coding several months earlier, I didn't know which type of work I wanted to focus on.
-I had an absolute blast completing Boot.dev which is how I knew that back-end development would be a good fit for me.
-Go has been my favorite language to work in, after doing some Python and JavaScript in the past.
-The robust standard library, static typing, syntax, toolchain, package manager, etc. Everything is fantastic.
-Not to mention the mascot.
-I'm looking forward to transitioning careers and getting a full-time role as a junior backend developer.
+I discovered [Boot.dev](https://www.boot.dev/tracks/backend) in March, 2024 and had a blast completing the learning path.
+This sparked a strong interest in back-end development and coding, and I have since decided to pursue my master's in software development.
+I enjoy writing Go and appreciate its simple, modern syntax.

 #